 Installing subfloors incorrectly could lead to costly repairs and additional replacements down the road.
 It’s best to work with a local flooring contractor to replace subfloors, but you can DIY the project if you have experience installing them, which could save you between $25 and $30 per hour on labor costs.

-There’s significant benefits to working with a pro.
+Working with a pro has significant benefits.
 In addition to removing old material and installing the new subfloor, a pro will know which type of material is best for your project and whether you need to install a moisture barrier.

 “If you’re remodeling a kitchen or bathroom and that remodel involves adding heavy materials, such as granite countertops, it’s best to consult a structural engineer,” says Tschudi.
 “Many homes—especially older homes—will need extra support to prevent serious problems down the line.”

 The primary material will be the subflooring, which will range from $2 to $10 per square foot.
-Additional materials may vary depending on the type of subfloor.
-For example, Amdry subfloors require connectors, which cost $20 for a 15 pack.
+Additional materials depend on the type of subfloor.
+For example, Amdry subfloors require connectors, which cost $20 for a 15-pack.
 For a 300-square-foot room, you’ll spend about $450 to $500 on subfloor materials.

 In addition to the flooring material, you’ll likely need the following: